flexera-public/policy_templates/cost/google/schedule_instance/README.md

 ## What it does

-This Policy Template allows you to schedule start and stop times for your instance, along with the option to terminate instance, update and delete schedule.
+This Policy Template allows you to schedule start and stop times for your Google instance, along with the option to terminate instance, update and delete schedule.

 ## How to Use